Skip to content

 And you can build these models from the capacity/budget you have at your disposal.
 For example:

-Say you have two outbound Sales Development Representatives (SDRs) working on your launch.
+Say you have two outbound SDRs working on your launch.

-If you review the number of cold calls, emails, and LinkedIn messagesthey send per day, you can work out their average output, as well as response rates.
+If you review the number of cold calls, emails, and LinkedIn messages they send daily, you can work out their average output and response rates.

 Next, you should use the meetings booked/opportunity rate to inform your reps’ targets.